 Jakarn.
 Kaleen and Nicolene and Lambur.
 Lokra.
 King Casimir.
 The Bad Man cultists.
 Bumnog and the Daggers.
 Verandis.
 Gwendis.
 Countess Tamrith and Baron Dorell.
 Sir Hughes and the Knights of the Flame.
 Brother Perry.
 Gloria Fausta.
 That drunk orc constable.
 Skordo.
 The young man and his fiancee and the orc servant.
 The Duke of Alcaire and poor Lakana.
 King Emeric.
 Mathias Etienne.
 S'rashi.
 Captain Marck.
 Crafty Lerisa.
 Neramo and Clanker.
 Count Hosni and his doomed party.
 King Fahara'jad.
 Prince Azah.
 Throne Keeper Farvad.
-That Khajiit drug dealer who thought I was ogling her tail.
+That Khajiit drug dealer.
 The Wyresses.
 The Viridian Sentinel.
 Queen Arzhela.
 The werewolves of Kerbol's Hollow.
 The drunk Nord who lost his boots.
 The Argonian who turned into a crocodile.
 Adusa-daro.
 Ufa the Red Asp.
 Lady Laurent and Stibbons.
 Gabrielle.
 Darien.

 I had met all of these people because I had happened to land within the Covenant after escaping the Wailing Prison.
 It had seemed natural; after all, I was a Breton myself.
 But if Meridia and Cadwell were right, and it was all just chance, then if things had happened differently I never would have met all of those memorable people.
 I never would have met Darien, until the end came in Coldharbour, and in that case it's likely I never would have known him well enough to fall in love with him.
 Simply contemplating this fact made me even more grateful for the experiences I had had, with all of them.